waffle-iron/docs-rackspace/tools/publishing.rst

       { "kind": "github", "project": "rackerlabs/docs-rpc" },

 #.
-If you want to build from a non-master branch, specify the branch name.
+To add builds for a specific branch, add the branch name.

-   For example:
+   For example, the following specification shows the configuration to build from master, v10, v11, and v12 branches:

    .. code::

-      { "kind": "github", "project": "rackerlabs/docs-rpc", "branches": ["v10", "v11", "v12"] },
+      { "kind": "github", "project": "rackerlabs/docs-rpc", "branches": [master, "v10", "v11", "v12"] },

-#.
-Ask someone with admin access to Stider, e.g. @smashwilson, to delete the
-   Strider build.
-This triggers a rebuild with the new branch configuration.

 Update nexus-control configuration